some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Interface Version is an 8 Bit field that contains the Major Version of the Service Interface.
+Interface Version is an 8 bit field that contains the Major Version of the Service Interface.

 .. feat_req:: ⓘ
     :id: feat_req_someip_93